andraugust/andraugust.github.io/quantum-2.md

 \end{align*}
 $$

-It's also important to note that the delta-function model of a position measurement is a mathematical idealization.
-If wavefunctions in fact collapsed to delta-functions when position was measured, then the uncertainty in position would be zero and, because of the position-momentum uncertainty relation, this would imply that momentum uncertainty be infinity, which isn't physically meaningful.
+It's also important to note that this delta-function model of position is a mathematical idealization.
+If wavefunctions did in-fact collapse to delta-functions when position was measured, the uncertainty in position would be zero and, because of the position-momentum uncertainty relation, this would force momentum uncertainty be infinity, which isn't physically meaningful.

 __Eigenfunctions of Momentum.__ What are the eigenfunctions of momentum?
 For momentum the set-up and solution are the same, but now $$\bar\psi$$ is used to denote a wave function in momentum space: